 - Be aware of erosion and flooding problems that may occur from damaged soil.
 Sand bag any vulnerable areas in advance.
 Ensure that the flow of water is to drains and culverts to prevent flooding.

-[BIO] Terry Arko has more than 30 years of experience in the pool and spa/hot tub industry, working in service, repair, retail sales, chemical manufacturing, customer service, sales, and product development.
-A certified pool operator (CPO) and CPO instructor through the National Swimming Pool Foundation (NSPF), Arko is currently a water specialist for NC Brands, parent company of SeaKlear and Natural Chemistry, which is a manufacturer of pool and spa products.
-Arko can be reached via e-mail at email@example.com.
+Terry Arko has more than 30 years of experience in the pool and spa/hot tub industry, working in service, repair, retail sales, chemical manufacturing, customer service, sales, and product development.
+A certified pool operator (CPO) and CPO instructor through the National Swimming Pool Foundation (NSPF), Arko is currently a water specialist for NC Brands, the parent company of SeaKlear and Natural Chemistry, which is a manufacturer of pool and spa products.
+Arko can be reached via e-mail at firstname.lastname@example.org.